Quick Guide to Investing in the Stock Market

 Stocks Vs. Funds: Know the Difference

 Stock mutual funds allow you to invest in small fractions of many company stocks in one transaction.
-Exchange-traded funds (EFTs) and Index funds allow you to track an index.
+Exchange-traded funds (EFTs) and Index funds will enable you to track an index.
 For example, standard and poor 500 funds will invest in companies within that index.
 Whenever you make a fund investment, you own a small portion of a company – you can diversify by putting multiple funds together.

 Think Long Term